-Policy CT-31: Where an existing or proposed bicycle is located on a bridge or over a culvert, bicycle and pedestrian facilities shall be included as part of replacement or major maintenance.
-"Major reconstruction" is defined as any activity requiring a Coastal Development Permit and/or Streambed Alteration Agreement.
+Policy CT-3l: Where an existing or proposed bicycle route is located on a bridge or over a culvert, bicycle and pedestrian facilities shall be included as part of replacement or major reconstruction.
+"Major reconstruction" is defined as any activity requiring a Coastal Development Permit, Coastal Development Waiver, and/or Streambed Alteration Agreement.
 Improvements are required regardless of priority of the remainder of the bicycle route served by the bridge or culvert.
 (GP2020 REVISED)